 Mackie’s Place was born out of two women’s lives that had been transformed by the radical love of God.
 That love compelled this story.

 In 2014, Bobbi-Rhea and Favian were sitting together in Favian’s home dreaming of how they could support young people in our city.
 They chatted about injustice and the tragedies that so many young people are facing in our own backyard.
-This was the evening after Bobbi-Rhea had watched a 20/20 episode featuring Urban Promise, a ministry in Camden, New Jersey which is committed to loving and equipping kids, youth, and their families in the inner-city.
-For years, Bobbi-Rhea would watch a yearly feature on this ministry, which she had previously volunteered at when she was 19.
+This was the evening after Bobbi-Rhea had watched a 20/20 episode featuring Urban Promise, an organization in Camden, New Jersey which is committed to loving and equipping kids, youth, and their families in the inner-city.
+For years, Bobbi-Rhea would watch a yearly feature on the organization, which she had previously volunteered at when she was 19.
 She would weep knowing that one day she wanted to be back on the ground seeking change for the at-risk community.
 That same day, Favian had had a vision and begun drafting a plan.
 Her vision was a youth hub that would be a platform for an idea that she had long been brewing in her heart.

 This idea would bridge families from diverse communities to walk together, encouraging both parties to grow, be challenged, and ultimately transformed.
 From that day forward, the heart of Mackie’s Place began.